Looking for the best podcasting hosting sites 2021?

 If you’re starting, you can get hosting for $5 per month.
 Podbean hosting is the best place to get started.

 Here we go.
-My list of the best podcast hosting 2020 you can try to host your podcast.
-When choosing your hosting platform, make sure to check their features, bandwidth, space etc.
+My list of the best podcast hosting 2021 you can try to host your podcast.
+When choosing your podcast hosting platform, make sure to check their features, bandwidth, space etc.

 Find out if you would be able to upload an unlimited podcast or episode or require to upgrade your account to get more advance features.